HRemonen/Distilled/README.md

 - **Whiskey Listings**: Browse a wide range of whiskeys, with information on their names, types, ages, and descriptions.
 - **User Ratings and Comments**: Users can rate distilleries and leave comments to share their experiences and opinions.
 - **User Registration and Authentication**: Allow users to register accounts and log in
+- **Admin Panel**: Admin users can create, update and delete distilleries and whiskeys using the admin panel.
+Admins can access the admin panel by clicking on the tumbler glass on the bottom right, or by navigating to the `/admin` path.

 ## License